citizensadvice/energy-apps/docs/static-asset-pipeline.md

 This will watch for changes to `.js` files and transpile the applicaiton js automatically.
 Currently, there is no hot-reloading function.

+## Propshaft

+The app uses `propshaft` to digest front end files and assets during `rails assets:precompile`.

+For JS files, the `esbuild` process already adds a hash to the file name and ensures the `.js` and `.js.map` file share a common name (so we can use DataDog upload CI tool).
+The assets are not digested again by `propshaft` because they have `-[hash].digested` in their filename (see https://github.com/rails/propshaft/tree/main?tab=readme-ov-file#bypassing-the-digest-step).

+This means that we need to know the built filename to pass into `javascript_include_tag` in the templates.
+To acheive this, an initilizer (`JsBuildManifest`) creates a map of entry points to built filenames using the `js-build-meta.json` file created in by the `esbuild build` command.

+A `JsFileHelper` then uses this information to turn a given entrypoint name (eg `application.js`) into the built file name (eg `application-e467d1.js`), so `propshaft` can find it in its `public/assets/.manifest.json`.

 ## Running with `bin/dev`

 You can run the application along with asset compilation using the following dev script: